 The Psychology Department's Graduate Committee approved minimum standards for the Master's in Psychology degree.
 The intent of the standardization is to prevent creation of an entirely cafeteria-style master's degree program that the department could not justify/defend to external review.
 This degree is available to graduate students admitted directly into the PhD program from a Bachelor's degree, students admitted to PhD programs from a Master's degree in fields other than Psychology, or students who are required to complete a thesis as part of the Counseling Psychology PhD program.
-The Toulouse Graduate School requires that students be admitted to the Pass Through Master's Degree program in order to submit their thesis for graduate school requirements and publication.
+The Toulouse Graduate School requires that students be admitted to the Pass Through Master's Degree program to submit their thesis for graduate school requirements and publication.

 - 1. This Master's degree is designated officially as a degree in "Psychology."
 Students seeking the degree must list "Psychology" as the major field on the Master's degree plan.
 Officially, this is not a master's in "counseling psychology". - 2.
-The degree is colloquially known as a "pass through" master's for students in doctoral programs who want to pick up a master's degree en route to the PhD.
-Doctoral students in the clinical, counseling, and clinical health programs are the primary students who have interest in this 'pass through' master's degree. - 3.
+The degree is colloquially known as a "pass through" master's for students in doctoral programs who want to pick up a master's degree en route to the PhD. - 3.
 The intent of the policy is to set the minimal requirements for the "Master's in Psychology" that would apply across all programs whose students use this degree track.
-The degree can be either an M.S. or M.A. degree, depending upon the student's foreign language background. - 4.
+The degree is an M.S. in Psychology. - 4.
 In order to be eligible for a Pass Through Master's, students must have completed their Master's thesis (PSYC 5950). - 5.
 All of the course work to be credited toward the master's degree plan must be numbered 5000 or higher.

-(SU15) - The total hours for the "Master's in Psychology" is 30 hours, including your Master's thesis (PSYC 5950).
-These 30 hours should not be listed on the doctoral degree plan. - 6.
-These minimum requirements are not intended to meet licensing or certification criteria for any state or national board.
+The total hours for the "Master's in Psychology" is 30 hours, including your Master's thesis (PSYC 5950).
+These 30 hours should not be listed on the doctoral degree plan.

+6. These minimum requirements are not intended to meet licensing or certification criteria for any state or national board.

 The Counseling Psychology program makes provision for counseling students who wish to obtain a Master's degree on the way to the PhD in Counseling Psychology.
-The pass through master's degree may be obtained only by doctoral students who enter the program without a master's degree in psychology or have a master's in a field other than psychology or have a Master of Arts and wish to obtain a Master's in Science.
-The requirements for this degree are usually completed by the end of the second year.
+The pass-through master's degree may be obtained only by doctoral students who enter the program without a master's degree in psychology or have a master's in a field other than psychology or have a Master of Arts and wish to obtain a Master's in Science.
+The requirements for this degree are usually completed by the end of the third year.
 This degree will not permit the student to achieve certification as a Psychological Associate in Texas because it does not contain sufficient practicum experience.
 However, by the end of the students third year a sufficient number of hours of practicum may have been obtained and the student may then be eligible for PA credentialing.
 The course requirements are as follows:

 PSYC 5010 Human Development 3

 PSYC 5700 Quantitative Methods I

-PSYC 5710 Quantitative Methods II 3
+PSYC 5710 Quantitative Methods II

 PSYC 5420 Assessment I

-PSYC 5430 Assessment II 3
+PSYC 5430 Assessment II

 PSYC 5780 Psychopathology

-PSYC 5950 Thesis (or PSYC6610 + 2 more PSYC credits)
+PSYC 5950 Thesis

-2 of PSYC 5060, 5090, 5640, 6030
+2 from either PSYC 5090, 5640, or 6030 6

-T
+r Total 30 hours

-A model PhD degree plan accompanied by a Pass Through Master's degree plan appears in Appendices A & B.
+A model PhD degree plan accompanied by a Pass-Through Master's degree plan appears in Appendices A & B.